ajinkya-85/Python_Revision/README.md

 # Hello it a quick revision on python
-gonna revise again from the scratch.
+gonna revise again from the scratch..